 In the Augmentation examples mentioned, technology improved the task by enabling the students to use different types of media to document their learning.
 This enables the teacher to assess the extent of learning, while at the same time having the ability to respond to each student and identify the particular areas that they are having difficulty.
 In these examples, technology offered functional improvement because the teacher is able to view learning in a different way through the use of apps and tools.
 Technology added new features and improved the task.

 The following guide questions can be used to transition from augmentation to modification:

 Activity 1: Using Google Workspace or Office 365, each group of students will be asked to perform research on a particular topic during class hours.
-The final output should include a research write-up, a presentation using slides, and an infographic.
+The final output should include a research write-up, a presentation using PowerPoint and other presentation tools, and an infographic.
 The objective is to facilitate real-time collaboration within the group, while at the same time making each member responsible for specific requirements.

 This task involves significant redesign because instead of working on tasks individually, students learn to collaborate in real-time using technology.
 Without technology, the task would require more time.
 The technology significantly changed the task by providing new features of creation.

 Activity 2: Using Flipgrid, each group of students will be given topics for discussion.
 Students will be required to share their thoughts on the topic, and respond as well to the thoughts or ideas of their peers.